 The unit requirements for admission to the University are designed to insure adequate preparation for the various curricula offered by the University.
+The sixteen acceptable entrance credits which a student should have for admission (with exceptions indicated where applicable) are as follows:

-To give deserved recognition to proven ability as reflected by high academic achievement, students may enter the University even though they have not completed all the required high school subjects as listed below.
-Applicants who rank in the highest quarter of their class and score a minimum total score of 1000 on the College Board's Scholastic Aptitude Test may be granted admission with credit deficiencies.
+To give deserved recognition to proven ability as reflected by high academic achievement, applicants who rank in the highest quarter of their class and score a minimum total score of 1000 on the College Board's Scholastic Aptitude Test may be granted admission with credit deficiencies.